helq/the-little-cppler-book/text/tex/01-prerrequisites.md

 ## Tools

-\inlinetodo{Tools neccesary to follow the book (for everything to work), note: the source code can be found in a repo, thought}
+\inlinetodo{Tools neccesary to follow the book (for everything to work), note: the source code can be found in a repo, though}

 ## Using the tools